-PlacesForBikes is a data-driven approach to identifying the best U.S. towns for bicycling and rewarding those that are improving the fastest.
+The PlacesForBikes City Ratings offer a data-driven approach to identifying the best U.S. towns for bicycling and rewarding those that are improving the fastest.

-The ratings are based on five factors: Ridership, Safety, Network, Reach and Acceleration and includes publicly available data from government sources and new data gathered from our Community Survey, City Snapshots, and Bicycle Network Analysis tool (BNA).
-The first round of city ratings will be released in spring 2018.
+The ratings are based on five factors: Ridership, Safety, Network, Reach and Acceleration.
+It includes publicly available data from government sources and new data gathered from our Community Survey, City Snapshots, and Bicycle Network Analysis tool.

-The Bicycle Network Analysis (BNA) helps communities assess the degree to which people can comfortably bike to the places they want to go.
-Learn more about the BNA here.
+The Bicycle Network Analysis helps communities assess the degree to which people can comfortably bike to the places they want to go.
+Its information comes from the OpenStreetMap.
+Learn more about the Bicycle Network Analysis here.